 Swansea is a somewhat small village located in the state of Illinois.
 With a population of 13,543 people and three constituent neighborhoods, Swansea is the 183rd largest community in Illinois.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Swansea is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Swansea is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Swansea who work in office and administrative support (13.91%), management occupations (13.61%), and sales jobs (11.46%).
+Swansea is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Swansea is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Swansea who work in office and administrative support (13.60%), management occupations (12.36%), and sales jobs (9.97%).

 Also of interest is that Swansea has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small village, Swansea has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Swansea, a lot of people use the subway to get to work every day though Swansea is a relatively small village.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

-The population of Swansea is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.24% of adults in Swansea have a bachelor's degree or even advanced degree.
+The education level of Swansea citizens is very high relative to the national average among all cities (21.84%): 36.20% of adults in Swansea have a bachelor's degree or even advanced degree.

 Swansea is a very ethnically-diverse village.
 The people who call Swansea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Swansea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Swansea include European, English, Irish, and French .
+Important ancestries of people in Swansea include Irish, English, European, and French .

 The most common language spoken in Swansea is English.
 Other important languages spoken here include Spanish and German.